-Italian Wedding Soup with Spinach Meatballs ~ Little bite-size meatballs loaded with spinach, meat, eggs, and Parmesan cheese, then baked before dropping them into a simmered broth with cheese tortellini and more healthy greens is known as the classic “Italian Wedding Soup” as we know it.
+Italian Wedding Soup with Spinach Meatballs ~ Little bite-size meatballs loaded with spinach, meat, eggs, and Parmesan cheese, then baked before dropping them into a simmered broth with cheese tortellini and fresh baby spinach for more greens is known as the classic “Italian Wedding Soup” as we know it.

 So I took our mother’s gorgeous recipe for the Italian Wedding Soup and made a few minor changes to it, making it easier just by eliminating a few steps in the cooking process.